top of page

 Worldwide, nearly 2.2 bln. people experience

-blindness or low and impaired vision.
+blindness or low vision.

-The Hair&Care Community.
+The Hair & Care Community.

 What our attendees say about our work...